majapersson/infinite-world/README.md

 ### Backlog

+- Nicer colors and overall look
 - Continuously generated world, or world as sphere
 - Some _actual_ gameplay
 - Multiplayer support (Journey style)

 ### Changelog

+##### 2018-10-31

+- Added shadows to trees
+- Configured colors and randomization

 ##### 2018-10-30

 - Basic randomized addition of trees and flowers to terrain based on vertex and simplex noise

 ##### 2018-10-29